nadiamariduena/python-intro-2024-privat/z_Array_or_list_dontconfusethem.md

 #### Specialized Use Cases:

 In **some scenarios**, such as **numerical computing** or **low-level data** manipulation, arrays might offer better performance.

+- - For example, operations on arrays might be faster due to their compact representation.